sajibcse68/MyDailyLearn/javascript/redux/redux-saga.md

 - Method that returns true if callee process has been cancelled by caller
 - Used in finally block to determine if cancellation (not error) is cause of termination

+#### Effect: TakeLatest

+- Combination of fork, takeEvery, and cancel
+- Forks child process each time specified action is dispatched, while keeping exactly on instance of the child process running
+- Sequence:

+  1. Specified action is dispatched (say, click a button, will do api call)
+  2. Child process is forked in response
+  3. CHild process runs in own thread
+  4. Specified action is dispatched again (click the button again)
+  5. Child process is cancelled
+  6. Go to step 2

 ## Redux-saga Advantages

 - Synchronous looking code with an easy to follow step by step